JoeFriedlander/isouisce/readme.md

 # isoUisce
 **by Joe Friedlander**

-Inspired by Wetrix developed by Zed Two
+Inspired by Wetrix developed by Zed Two.
+Still in Alpha, right now is just a demo

 Play online here: https://joefriedlander.github.io/isouisce (Plays Sound)